AkhlaqAltaf/SeedWild/README.md

 **Seeds Wild AI System**

-    This System Will be integrate To Seeds wild SAAS based System
+    This System Will be integrated Into Seeds wild SAAS-based System

 **Purpose Of this System**

-    It is AI System Which contain Three main Purpose
+    It is an AI System That contains Three main Purpose 1 .
-    1 .
 Recommendations For Seeds

-        There are Two ways to reccommend Seeds
+        There are two ways to recommend Seeds

-        1. Content Based
+        1. Content-Based
-            we are using Large Data set for Training Our AI model using KNN model and Predict Seeds By inputs 'temperature', 'soil_num', 'water_level', 'moisture', 'humidity_rate_tens', 'rainfall_tens',
+            we are using a Large Data set for Training Our AI model uses the KNN model and Predict Seeds By inputs 'temperature', 'soil_num', 'water_level', 'moisture', 'humidity_rate_tens', 'rainfall_tens',
                 'hydrometry_rate_tens', 'sunshine_rate_tens'
-                Output of This Model will be SeedId and Seed Name
+                The output of This Model will be SeedId and Seed Name
         2. Collaborative Recommendation
            There are Two Types Of this recommendation
            1. Item Based
-              we Will use some High Level  AI model for This Recommendation And High
+              We will use some High-Level  AI models for This Recommendation And High
            2. User Based